jofmi/agentpy/docs/index.rst

 - Data analysis with pandas and SALib
 - Statistical visualization with seaborn
 - Networks and graphs with networkx
-- Interactive output with ipywidgets
+- Interactive output with IPython

 .. only:: html